 - Notice the checkbox next to each test.
 Click on the one(s) you would like to edit.

-- Click on the "Edit steps" button at the top of the screen.
+- Click on the "Edit steps" button at the top right of the screen.

-- You will be directed to the beginning of the test.
+- You have two choices: Quick Edit, which lets you edit the test in the app, and Launch Trainer.
+If you choose Launch Trainer, you will be directed to the beginning of the test.
 Simply continue as you normally would through the test.
 If you want to cancel any changes, simple click the "Cancel" button at the bottom of the trainer.
 Your changes will only be saved if you click the "Save" button.

 Did you know?